MileHacker Logo

 • Travel in Shoulder or Low Season: This is the most good way to save money.
 Accommodation rates drop significantly outside of July and August, and you will encounter fewer crowds.

 • Cook Some Meals: Rent accommodations with kitchens or kitchenettes.
 Purchase groceries from local supermarkets.
-Preparing your own breakfast and lunch saves considerable money compared to have a mealing out for every meal.
+Preparing your own breakfast and lunch saves considerable money compared to possess a mealing out for every meal.
 Consider packing a collapsible Cooler bag for beach picnics.

 • Pack Essentials: Bring your own sunscreen, insect repellent, and beach towels.
 Purchasing these items locally, especially at convenience stores near beaches, can be expensive.